jackgray/narc_arch/docs/source/storage.rst

 handle multiple concurrent drive failures without loss of data or interuption of service.
-Additionally, data should be replicated off-site to protect against location related adverse events, such as power outage, flood, fire, A/C failure electric surge, etc.
+Additionally, data should be replicated off-site to protect against location related adverse events, such as power outage, flood, fire, A/C failure, electric surge, etc.

 Fortunately, MinIO makes mitigating such failures fairly easy with its Erasure Coding, Bucket Replication, and Object Transitioning (Tiering) features.